IanDCarroll/meth/README.md

-# meth
+Just an exercise in thinking programatically.
+Also to show how basic math operations are just recursions of adding and subtracting.

+Meth.
-put the 'meh' back in math!
+      "Putting the 'meh' back in math!"